opilo/unique/README.md

 composer update
 ```

 Once composer is finished, you need to add the service provider.
-Open ```config/app.php```, and add a new item to the providers array.
+Open ```config/app.php``` and add a new item to the providers array.
 ```
 'Parsidev\Unique\UniqueServiceProvider',
 ```
-Next, add a Facade for more convenient usage.
-In ```config/app.php``` add the following line to the aliases array:
+For more convenient you can create a Facade.
+Add the following line in ```config/app.php```  to the aliases array:
 ```
 'Unique' => 'Parsidev\Unique\Facades\Unique',
 ```

-For generate unique id use this code.
+To generate an unique id use the ``generate`` method.
 ```
 echo Unique::generate();
 ```